slavik925/outofmemory/content/blog/building-chat-graphql/index.md

   }
 ```

-This is a very basic schema but it's enough for know.
+This is a very basic schema but it's enough for now.

-* User could register with an email and password.
+* User could register with an email and a password.
-* Login with an email and password.
+* Login with an email and a password.
 * Fetch all available channels (Rooms) or create a new one.
 * Write and send a new message to the channel.

-As small an additional feature there is a Subscription called <span style="color:coral">messageAdded</span>.
+As small additional feature there is a Subscription called <span style="color:coral">messageAdded</span>.
 Client could subscribe through GraphqlQL (WebSockets) and listen when there are new messages in the channel and refresh content accordingly.

 There are no external storage connected which means all the values are stored in memory so all the information will be lost after server restart.
 (This part could be enhanced with Firebase or just by storing data in the file, etc.)